Revolutionizing Math Learning

 True mathematical mastery is not built on memorized algorithms alone or open-ended exploration alone.
 It is constructed through five interwoven capacities that together form mathematical proficiency.
 Empower All Math Minds develops these capacities intentionally, systematically, and joyfully.

-Pillar 1: Strategic Thinkers
+Pillar 1: Strategic Games and Manipulatives Develop Strategic Thinkers

 Strategic thinkers: